Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 - _Max-height_ - Added a CSS max-height and width to my images.

-- _Changed Logo_ - It was too long.
+- _Changed Logo_ - It was too long and caused response issues.

 - _Changed Headline Image_ - The old one cause response issues.